Are You in a Relationship with a Controlling Wife?

 You may believe you're supposed to be the tough one in the relationship, right?

-You may feel wrong and you're the one who is "losing it" and your partner isn't a controlling person, which leads you to feel guilty.
+Your wife's controlling behaviors may start subtly.
+You may even feel you're the one who has done something wrong and you're the one who is "losing it."
+You believe your partner isn't a controlling person, which leads you to feel guilty.
 Does this sound familiar?

 Many controlling people don't know they are doing it, your wife included.
 Just know that when the dynamic within your relationship changes and your partner starts to criticizes every little thing you do, it's because they're losing control within themselves.